 You can then choose your base package and any addons you want, and then click Buy Now to pay by credit card and activate your renewal immediately.

-If you are on a Department Subscription, you can also choose to pay by invoice.
-When you are ready, choose Pay By Invoice, and our subscriptions team will get in touch with you to organise the paperwork.
+If you are on a Lab or Department Subscription, you can also choose to pay by invoice.
+When you are ready, choose Pay By Invoice in the Shop, and our subscriptions team will get in touch with you to organise the paperwork.
 Your renewal will be activated as soon as payment is made.

 If you have any questions or would rather renew your Subscription manually, email us at firstname.lastname@example.org.